astonic-io/astonic-core/CODE_OF_CONDUCT.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.
 Violation of this Code of Conduct can result in you being asked to leave an event or online space, either temporarily or for the duration of the event (without refund in the case of a paid event), or being banned from participation in spaces, or future events and activities in perpetuity.

-Mento community members are held accountable, in addition to these guidelines, to their respective employment Anti-Harassment/Discrimination Policies.
+Astonic community members are held accountable, in addition to these guidelines, to their respective employment Anti-Harassment/Discrimination Policies.
 Where applicable, any such staff in violation of this Code of Conduct may be subject to further consequences, such as disciplinary action, up to and including termination of employment.
-For Mento community contractors or vendors, violation of this Code of Conduct could affect the continuation or renewal of a contract.
+For Astonic community contractors or vendors, violation of this Code of Conduct could affect the continuation or renewal of a contract.

 ### 7. License and attribution